angelazhangmsft/windows-uwp/hub/apps/windows-app-sdk/preview-channel.md

 **New features**
 - Provides automatic removal of any environment variables changes when an app that used environment manager is uninstalled.

+### Other limitations and known issues

+- C# developers using 1.1.0 Preview 1 must use one of the following .NET SDK versions at a minimum: .NET SDK 6.0.201, 6.0.103, 5.0.212 or 5.0.406.
+To upgrade your .NET SDK, you can update to the latest version of Visual Studio, or visit [Download .NET](https://dotnet.microsoft.com/en-us/download).

 ## Version 1.0 Preview 3 (1.0.0-preview3)

 Preview 3 is the latest release of the preview channel for version 1.0 of the Windows App SDK.
 Preview 3 supports all [preview channel features](release-channels.md#features-available-by-release-channel).